w3c/aria-practices/widget-states.md

 Use `aria-checked="false"` to indicate that the switch is off.

 HTML does not (yet) have a native switch control.

+#### Checking options in listboxes and treeitems in trees

+The `option` role and the subclass `treeitem` role support `aria-checked`, but require the `aria-selected` state.

+See the previous section on `aria-selected` for examples of when it can be appropriate to use `aria-checked`.

 ### `aria-pressed`